Dr. Joe Pat Hatem

-I have over the past two years, read, researched, and processed large amounts of information and I have shown that I can work long hours, am willing to make the difficult decisions, and have shown the ability to adapt and evolve as the situation arises.
+I have over the past four years, read, researched, and processed large amounts of information and I have shown that I can work long hours, am willing to make the difficult decisions, and have shown the ability to adapt and evolve as the situation arises.
 I have worked with the City Manager, City Employees, Staff, the Board of Aldermen and listened to our citizens in developing and implementing a strategic plan for our city, adopted a robust and balanced budget, have prioritized and completed infrastructure projects, and using the leadership skills based on my training and education as a doctor, and the leadership and skills and principles of public health—prevention, education, and proactive promotion—with respect to the health of our citizens and our city, and proactively promoting the progress in infrastructure projects, the economy of our businesses, tourism, and promoting the historical preservation of the city and the heritage of Southport, its charm and quaint village atmosphere of this great city.

 About Dr. Hatem

 As a native of Roanoke Rapids, North Carolina, which is the last town before crossing into Virginia on Interstate 95, I tell people I have not gone very far in life, from the top of the state to the bottom of the state.
 But what a wonderful town I found, something Southport natives already knew, and a town that we all now love and cherish.
-And it was this love for Southport and its people and the opportunity to practice medicine at J. Arthur Dosher Memorial Hospital, is how a moonlighting job in Dosher Emergency Room, while I was in Residency Training at New Hanover Memorial Hospital in Wilmington, developed into a career that began thirty-six years ago.
+And it was this love for Southport and its people and the opportunity to practice medicine at J. Arthur Dosher Memorial Hospital, is how a moonlighting job in Dosher Emergency Room, while I was in Residency Training at New Hanover Memorial Hospital in Wilmington, developed into a career that began thirty-eight years ago.
 And though not a native of Southport, I did marry into the Hickman family, who have descendants from the 18th Century.
 My wife Tish and I have found over the years that Southport is like one big family and though the fishing village with the many shrimp boats are gone, the spirit of the quaint village remains.

 As to why I wanted to become Mayor of the City of Southport and why I want to continue as Mayor is the desire to serve the citizens of Southport, not only at Dosher Hospital, but also through city government.
 My father, Joe Hatem, was a merchant, so I am well aware of the challenges and importance of small business owners and he instilled in me the importance of public service—he was a Rotarian and their Motto was “Service Above Self.”
 A quote from my undergraduate days at the University of Notre Dame where my education at this great Catholic university has guided me personally and professionally, the quote from Albert Schweitzer was his admonition when he spoke to a group of students: “I don’t know what your destiny will be, but one thing I do know: the only ones among you who will be truly happy are those who have sought and found to serve.”
 It is this dedication to service this ideal of in some way making a difference in the lives of others, instilled in me, which has guided me in my work as a physician and has been a driving force as Mayor of the City of Southport.